intelie/gitbook-drilling/deprecated/witsml-output.md

     * based:
       * date time or measured depth indexes
       * selected mnemonics(defined in Channels Management functionality)
-* Independent authentication from Intelie Live with multiple users
+* Independent authentication from INTELIE Live with multiple users

 This configuration follows the following model below: